Benefits to Living on Campus

 The Housing Community Center (HCC) is a multi-purpose area that also acts as a big living room for you to meet with friends or attend the many events scheduled throughout the year.

 Play pool, ping ping, foosball, or just hang out while you’re doing your laundry in the first floor of A Building.

 Over a dozen social spaces are scattered throughout the Residence Halls.
-Many have HD TVs and digital cable where you can watch the mighty Seahawks or your favorite shows with your friends.
+Many have HD TVs and digital cable where you can watch the Seahawks or your favorite shows with your friends.
 Some spaces are designated as study areas with tables and whiteboards.
-Plus there's the Nook and RADAR on the first floor of A Building.
+Plus there’s the Nook and RADAR on the second floor of A Building.

-Sun Kitchen and Courtyard
+Sun kitchen and courtyard